 If you override a

-protected member and do not specify the visibility explicitly, the overriding member will also have the same visibility as the original.
+internal member and do not specify the visibility explicitly, the overriding member will also have the same visibility as the original.

-To specify a visibility of the primary constructor of a class, use the following syntax:
+Use the following syntax to specify the visibility of the primary constructor of a class:

 Here the constructor is private.
 By default, all constructors are